youxinyi1215/gpt2-from-scratch-explained2/README.md

 This repository implements a compact GPT-2 style language model in PyTorch and explains the main parts of the architecture.

-The goal is educational clarity, not training a full 1.5B parameter GPT-2 model.

 ## What Is Implemented